UNCG-DAISY/Coastal-Image-Labeler/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-Click%20Me-brightgreen)](
 https://uncg-daisy.github.io/Coastal-Image-Labeler/)

-And a data release of labeled [Hurricane Florence images is already available](https://doi.org/10.6084/m9.figshare.11604192.v1).
+A data release of labeled [Hurricane Florence images is already available](https://doi.org/10.6084/m9.figshare.11604192.v1).
 You can merge these labels with post-storm images, which can be downloaded from [NOAA NGS](https://storms.ngs.noaa.gov/) or using [this nifty python command line downloading tool](https://github.com/UNCG-DAISY/psi-collect) .

+We are currently using these labeled images to [detect washover](https://github.com/UNCG-DAISY/WashoverML).

 ### Code of Conduct